viamrobotics/docs/docs/extend/modular-resources/examples/odrive.md

 Follow [these instructions](https://docs.odriverobotics.com/v/latest/odrivetool.html) to install `odrivetool`.

-Find and copy the path to `run.sh` on your robot's computer to provide in configuration.
+Find and copy the path (either absolute, or relative to the working directory) to the executable module file `run.sh` on your robot's computer to provide in configuration.

 {{% alert title="Tip" color="tip" %}}